mathie/mathie.github.io/_posts/2006/2006-03-31-the-disadvantage-of-svnexternals.markdown

 - Geekery
 - Work
 ---
-The advantages of using `svn:externals' is that you can track the latest trunk of a particular piece of software and you can share plugins between products.
+The advantages of using `svn:externals` is that you can track the latest trunk of a particular piece of software and you can share plugins between products.

 The disadvantage is when you're using `exception_notification` from http://dev.rubyonrails.org/ and the host appears to have died.
 Then you can't deploy!